The Blind Owl Band

 The Blind Owl Band is an American bluegrass-rock-country-folk band formed by four friends in Saranac Lake, New York, in 2011.
 The members of the band are Arthur Buezo (guitar, vocals), Christian Cardiello (bass), James Ford (banjo, vocals), and Eric Munley, (mandolin, vocals).
-When the band formed, their ages ranged from 20 to 22.
-None of them were planning to have a music career until they met at Paul Smith's College in the Adirondacks.
-The band got its name from an incident that occurred at Paul Smith's College.
-They had just finished playing a song, when a saw-whet owl flew into a window.
-The owl got up and just stared at them for a minute, then flew away.
-A saw-whet is also called a "blind owl," and so the band was named.

 The band has been described as having an early 70's look (long hair, heavily bearded) and compared to New Grass Revival.
 Their music has been described as "bluegrass with teeth."
 The band prefers the term "original string music."
 According to Munley, the term "bluegrass" is associated with rules and techniques that Blind Owl's music doesn't follow.
 Their music combines many genres with a strong traditional string music and bluegrass base.
 The band's influences include the Allman Brothers, Bob Dylan, Jaco Pastorius, The Whompers, classical and flamenco guitar.
 They play so furiously that they frequently snap strings.

+History

+None of them were planning to have a music career until they met at Paul Smith's College in the Adirondacks, where they were students in their early 20s.
+The band got its name from an incident that occurred while playing at the college.
+They had just finished playing a song, when a saw-whet owl flew into a window.
+The owl got up and just stared at them for a minute, then flew away.
+A saw-whet is also called a "blind owl," and so the band was named.

+First album - Rabble Rousing (2012)

-The band's first album was released in January 2012.
-It is titled "Rabble Rousing" (2012).
+The band's first album was released in January 2012 and is titled "Rabble Rousing" (2012).
 The 13-track CD, was recorded by Larry Dolan at Granary Studio in Morrisonville, New York.
 According to the Adirondack Daily Enterprise, "The young band had been together less than a year when it made its first album, "Rabble Rousing," which sounded as raucous as its title implied.
 It was recorded live, with everyone playing together, and it sounded like their shows: a throbbing mass, a huge "chunka-chunka-chunka" punctuated by Buezo's deep growl and Ford's high yowl.
 They trade leads to break it up a bit, but there's little emphasis on solos.
 They play as one but not bluegrass-tight - rather like a racing stagecoach with slack in the reins.
 They're all heart and gut and energy, playing the music of hobos, tramps, trail crews, river rafting guides and forestry students."